 Right now, it can be hard to imagine either buying or selling a business, but there has never been a better time to turn your business into an asset.
 An asset that works for you.
-A good way to start thinking about this is to answer this question: If someone offered you the opportunity to buy your business, would you want to buy it?
+Start by answering this question: If someone offered you the opportunity to buy your business, would you want to buy it?

-The first thing you would do is evaluate if it is a good investment.
+The first thing you would do is evaluate if it’s a good investment.
 You’d find out if the business can run without taking all your time, which means a strong team is in place.
-You would make sure it is profitable, with positive cash flow.
-It would be worth much more to you if the business model was based on recurring revenue that comes from scalable solutions, instead of services.
+You would make sure it’s profitable, with positive cash flow.
+It would be worth much more to you if the business model was based on recurring revenue that comes from scalable solutions instead of services.
 You would also confirm if the business is a leader in a clearly defined market.
 A business like this would be one you would love to own!

 Unfortunately, for many entrepreneurs, that’s not the way your business runs now.

-Imagine how you would feel if you want to sell your business, but no one wants to buy it.
-Or if you do get an offer, it’s not enough for all the years (decades?) you poured into it.
-The worse thing that can happen as an entrepreneur is to be desperate to exit and have a business that’s not sellable.
+Imagine how you’d feel if you want to sell your business, but no one wants to buy it.
+Or you get an offer that’s not enough for all the years (decades?) you poured into it.
+The worst thing that can happen as an entrepreneur is to be desperate to exit and have a business that’s not sellable.
 A business like that is a liability because you’re trapped.

 Here’s the secret: make your business so valuable you would want to buy it.